 The delays here are to give the Arduino and the Bluetooth module some time to send/receive the data.

-The 4 parameters we need to configure are:
+The four parameters we need to configure are:

-We have to set this parameters only once.
+We have to set these parameters only once.
 That is why we can put this in the initBluetooth() function: